mallibone/mallibone.github.io/_drafts/2021-06-XX-Running-your-cross-platform-NET-scripts.md

 So with your script at hand how about we simply had to type a few keys hit enter and have it run, where ever we are.
 While this is not a F# tip per say, it is always good to remember that the command line comes with a few powermoves of it's own.
 To be more precise we actually have two options.
 One is adding the script folder to the path variable.
 With this you can simply type `dotnet fsi cleanBuildDirs.fsx` from where ever you want.
 Configuring the path depends on your operating system: Windows, macOS and Linux.

 But let's say you write a script that you want to execute multiple times a day.
 You probably want something even faster than that.
 And this is where setting up an alias comes into play.
-On macOS you can add the following line to the end of your XXX file:
+On macOS you can add the following line to the end of your `.bashrc` file LLLINK.
+The filename can differ depending on the bash/terminal program used on the system:

 CCCODE

-For powershell you can add the following line to your XXX file:
+For PowerShell you can add the following line to your XXX file LLLINK:

 CCCODE